U-Boot-EFI/u-boot-sct-results/README.md

 * FAIL signifies that at least one failure was reported.
 It does not imply that the function is not working at all.
+* - signifies that the test reported no result
 * N/A signifies that no test for this category is available.

 ## Boot services